alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 #### Use the cf bind-service command

-If you are not deploying your app with a `manifest.yml` file, you can manually bind your service instance to your app.
+Alternatively, you can manually bind your service instance to your app.

 1. Run the following: